leonlonsdale/dotfiles/README.md

 ### Markdown live preview (Helix users only - this is covered in nvim)

-If you are using my neovim config, live preview of html / md files cah be acheieved using the keymap: `<leader>ls`.
+If you are using my neovim config, live preview of html / md files cah be achieved using the keymap: `<leader>ls`.

 I use Helix, but I do maintain an nvim config in case it's needed.
 You can find it [here](https://www.github.com/sennvim)